skip to content

 How to get the experience to be credible

 International organisations tend to want specialists rather than generalists so developing a transferable skill in an NGO or the public or corporate sector is highly valuable.
+This could be in a field such as policy analysis, health, education, transport or economics.

 Further study or certification required